 - – When to say “yes” – and what yes really means

-Great software is something to marvel at: powerful, elegant, functional, a pleasure to work with as both a developer and as a user.
+Great software is something to marvel at: powerful, elegant, functional, and a pleasure to work with as both a developer and as a user.
 Great software isn’t written by machines.
 It is written by professionals with an unshakable commitment to craftsmanship.
 The Clean Coder will help you become one of them – and earn the pride and fulfillment that they alone possess.

 Get a copy: